What is Ansible – Advantages and Disadvantages

 Docker Compose for defining multi-container applications.

-Docker Swarm for orchestrating containers across multiple hosts.
+Swarm for orchestrating containers across multiple hosts.

 Kubernetes for container orchestration at scale.